-Relevant IR bands, which provide conclusive structural evidence for the ternary complexes prepared, are listed in Table 2.
+Relevant IR bands which provide conclusive structural evidence for the structure of the ternary complexes prepared are listed in Table 2.

 Generally, the IR spectra of ligands were compared with the spectra of the metal complexes.
-The IR spectra of the ternary complexes display the broad bands in the range $3525-3495 \text{ cm}^{-1}$, which could be attributed to the OH-stretching vibration of hydrated and coordinated water [33].
-The stretching-NH vibration is observed at 3395 cm^{-1} in indole-2-carboxylic acid [34] shifts to the lower frequencies in the region $3370-3330 \,\mathrm{cm}^{-1}$.
+The IR spectra of the ternary complexes display the broad bands in the range of 3525- 3495 cm^{-1} which could be attributed to the OH-stretching vibration of hydrated and coordinated water.
+The stretching-NH vibration is observed at 3395 cm^{-1} in indole-2-carboxylic acid [33] shifts to the lower frequencies in the region $3370-3330 \text{ cm}^{-1}$.
 The lowering of these frequencies may be attributed to the formation of nitrogen-metal bond.
-Furthermore, the sharp band appearing in the range $1410-1390 \text{ cm}^{-1}$ in the spectra of all synthesized ternary complexes could be attributed to symm.
-COOof indole-2-carboxylic acid.
-The IR spectra of 4-substituted hydrazinethiocarbamides show strong bands in the region $3460-3100 \,\mathrm{cm}^{-1}$, which may be assigned to NH and NH2 groups.
-These bands are shifted towards lower wavenumber in all the complexes (Table 2), suggesting that the NH2 and hydrazinethiocarbamide-4NH groups are taking part in complex formation [35].
+Furthermore, the sharp band appearing in the range of $1410-1390 \text{ cm}^{-1}$ in the spectra of all synthesized ternary complexes could be attributed to symm.
+COO- of indole-2-carboxylic acid.
+The IR spectra of 4-substituted hydrazinethio-carbamides show strong bands in the region $3460-3100 \text{ cm}^{-1}$, which may be assigned to NH and NH2 groups.
+These bands are shifted towards lower wavenumber in all the complexes (Table 2), suggesting that the NH2 group is taking part in complex formation [34].

-The stretching modes of C=S of free substituted hydrazinethiocarbamides observed at 1360 cm-1 [36] is shifted to lower frequency at 1340-1325 cm-1 range in the IR spectra of the complexes, revealing the participation of thione group coordinated with the metal ion.
-Also, bands at 770-750 cm-1 are assigned to free ν (C=S) [37].
-The bands at 1485 cm-1 assigned to ν (C-N) are shifted to higher wavenumbers (1520-1500 cm-1) which is an additional evidence for the contribution of the thione group [38].
-The positive shift in the ν (N-N) mode in the spectra of the complexes, indicates the involvement of only one of the hydrazine nitrogen [39] in coordination.
+The stretching modes of C=S of free substituted hydrazinethiocarbamides observed at 1360 cm-1 [35] is shifted to lower frequency at 1340-1325 cm-1 range in the IR spectra of the complexes, revealing the participation of thione group coordinated with the metal ion.
+The bands at 1485 cm-1 assigned to ν (C-N) are shifted to higher wavenumbers (1520-1500 cm-1) which is additional evidence for the contribution of the thione group.
+The positive shift in the ν (N-N) mode in the spectra of the complexes, indicates the involvement of only one of the hydrazine nitrogens [36] in coordination.